commercelayer/commercelayer-docs-api/resources/shipping_zones/create_shipping_zone.md

 ---
-description: How to create A shipping zone via API
+description: How to create a shipping zone via API
 ---

-# Create A shipping zone
+# Create a shipping zone

 To create a new shipping zone, send a `POST` request to the `/api/shipping_zones` endpoint, passing the resource arguments in the request body.